 Live & Local will be going ahead at the Vale Club, and the St Ronans Hotel will be building on the great programme they put together in 2017.
 The Parish Church is also keen to offer itself again as a venue for shows.

 However, for the first time, the core team will not themselves be staging events in the name of the festival – they will be working purely to coordinate and help publicise events put on by other people .
 So, other people are needed to come forward with events to build into the programme.
 Not just music, but other arts events – perhaps an exhibition, dance show, something craft related, a workshop, an open garden, a themed walk….

 The Kelso Folk and Live Music Club is pleased to announce that plans are well under way for this year’s folk festival.
 Following last year’s successful format, this will be a weekend of live concerts, sessions, workshops and open mics, featuring award-winning bands and artists as well as offering a showcase for local talent.
 This year the festival is expanding to include a folk dance element, with an Irish dancing display by Absolutely Legless.
 Our evening concerts feature the champion Irish harpist Maire Ni Chathasaigh with guitar maestro Chris Newman, the 2017 Scots Trad Music ‘Folk Band of the Year’ Talisk, Steve Hicks & Lynn Goulbourn, and the Shee, a six-piece group of great distinction featuring Borders talents Shona Mooney and Lillias Kinsman-Blake.

 Selkirk Sessions welcomes all musicians who enjoy playing folk (traditional or modern), contemporary and bluegrass music; and anyone who just likes listening to good stuff.
-Selkirk Sessions is going from strength to strength and continues to evolve as it develops!
+Sessions galore in pubs/bars.

 Denholm, 2th to 4th November 2018